toxyl/ossh/README.md

 ### Randomized wait times
 In theory a bot could identify an oSSH instance by measuring the timing of responses.
 To prevent this kind of fingerprinting, oSSH will insert randomized wait times during different stages of the SSH connection.

+## Fake File System (FFS)
+### Default FS
+The subdirectory `ffs/defaultfs` contains the files and directories bots can browse.
+The FFS is baked into the executable and extracted when the executable is run, existing files will **NOT** be overwritten.
+You can modify the extracted contents at runtime to react to new payloads.
+For example: if bots commonly `cat` a specific file, you can create a very lengthy fake version of that file in the `ffs/defaultfs` directory of the oSSH instance.
+Next time a bot `cat`s it, it will be waiting for a long time :D

+### Sandboxes
+The subdirectory `ffs/sandboxes` contains OverlayFS sandboxes per host IP.
+This is where a bot's file system changes end up.